Choosing Between a Mobile App and Website for Your E-Store

 An app is harder to market because people are warier about downloading a random mobile app than browsing a website.
 It’s an odd preference since mobile apps are more secure than websites.
 Still, there are more ways to market a website page than a mobile app.
 Even the best marketing strategy for an app can be futile.

 If you eventually go for a mobile app, you still have to make too many other choices.
 The first is the development path, whether you want a fully custom or no-code app.
-A fully custom app takes a lot from your time and pocket, not to mention you have to choose whether to hire an in-house team or freelancers.
+A fully custom app takes a lot of time and money, not to mention you have to choose whether to hire an in-house team or freelancers.

 What You Need to Build a Website